Fixing Cloudy Dark Spots On Any LCD TV Screen: 6 Steps

 #4 Turn the Light Sensor Setting On

 5. Test the screen while watching TV with the lights on and the lights off.
 The clouding should disappear.
-If your TV’s brightness doesn’t seem to change when the lighting changes, there may be a problem with your sensor.
+If your TV’s brightness doesn’t seem to change when the lighting changes, your sensor may have a problem.

 Watching tv in the dark